Hackatoan/terryvis/README.md

   - `-clip`
   - `-dmtoggle`
   - `-setclip <channel_id|#mention>` (server owner only)
-- Voice triggers with fuzzy recognition (e.g., "terry clip that", "okay terry clip that", "re-clip that", and common ASR miss-hears like "club that")
+ - Voice trigger: say exactly "terry clip that" to create a clip (detection is strict).
 - Clips posted to DM if toggled, or to configured clip channel; files are deleted after posting

 ## Requirements